vivekuppal/transcribe/README.md

       Replace "API_KEY" with the actual OpenAI API key.
 Save the file.

 4. Execute the file `transcribe\transcribe.exe\transcribe.exe`

+## 🆕 Best Performance with GPU 🥇
+Application performs best with GPU support.

+Make sure you have installed CUDA libraries if you have GPU: https://developer.nvidia.com/cuda-downloads

+Application will automatically detect and use GPU once CUDA libraries are installed.

 ## 🆕 Getting Started 🥇